Series A Pitch Deck: What Investors Want to See in 2026

 15. AppendixDue diligenceDetailed metrics

-Unlike seed decks that build to traction, Series A decks often lead with it.
-Open with your strongest metrics.
+Unlike seed decks that build to traction, Series A decks open with it.
+This is the single biggest structural change: your strongest metrics go on slide 2, not slide 8.

 Include: